adraismawur/codeveloping-workshop/pages/creating-pull-requests.md

 Try writing `closes #1` or `closes #2` in the description depending on the GitHub issue you are addressing, then press "Create pull request".

-Now you have finally created the pull request, and it is time to check eachother's work.
+You will be taken to the actual pull request.
+One final thing to do here is to add people to the pull requests.

+This can be done in the top-right.
+Reviewers can be requested to look at the code of the pull request, and assignees can be assigned to manage it.

+Assign your teammate as a reviewer, and yourself as the assignee.

 ### Reviewing

-GitHub has a built-in system for reviews as well, making the entire process of codeveloping much easier.
-In the top-right of your new issue, assign your teammate as a reviewer for the pull request.

-They should receive an email asking them to review the changes you have made in this pull request.
+You should receive an email asking you to review the changes in a pull request.
 Once you receive this email, open the pull request and go to the "Files Changed" tab:

 This tab is the easiest way to see what changes have been made on this source branch compared to the target branch.